 The Chief Executive Officer heads the Executive Board and its divisional heads and is responsible for ensuring compliance with the budget approved by the Board of Directors.
 The Deputy is appointed by the Board of Directors at the request of the CEO on a rotating basis.

 The authority to initiate and close enforcement proceedings employed by FINMA to assert, where necessary, supervisory law has been delegated by the Executive Board to the Enforcement Committee (ENA).
-This committee comprises three permanent members: the Chief Executive Officer (Chair), as well as the heads of the Strategic Services and Enforcement divisions.
+This committee comprises three permanent members: the Chief Executive Officer (Chair), as well as the heads of the Supervisory Policy and Legal Expertise and Enforcement divisions.

-Léonard Bôle has been a member of the Executive Board since 1 April 2014 and is responsible for the Markets division.
-From 2009, he worked in leading roles in connection with the combating of money laundering, the supervision of self-regulatory organisations and authorising financial institutions.
-He was previously employed in the legal department of the Swiss Federal Banking Commission, one of FINMA's predecessor authorities.
+Léonard Bôle has been a member of the Executive Board since 1 April 2014.
+Until 31 March 2025, he was responsible for the former Markets division; since 1 April 2025, he has headed the Asset Management and Markets division.
+From 2009, he worked in leading roles in the combating of money laundering, the supervision of self-regulatory organisations and authorising financial institutions at FINMA.
+He was previously employed in the legal department of the Swiss Federal Banking Commission, one of FINMA’s predecessor authorities.

-Marianne Bourgoz Gorgé has been Head of the Asset Management division and a member of FINMA’s Executive Board since 1 September 2022.
-Previously the mathematician was Group Chief Risk Officer of Banque Cantonale de Genève
+Marianne Bourgoz Gorgé has been a member of the Executive Board since 1 September 2022.
+She was initially Head of the Asset Management division, and on 1 April 2025 became Head of the Integrated Risk Expertise division.
+Previously the mathematician was Group Chief Risk Officer of Banque Cantonale de Genève.

 Alain Girard has been Head of the Recovery and Resolution division and a Member of FINMA’s Executive Board since 1 August 2022.
 Prior to this, the holder of a doctorate in law was Head of Supervision of Small Banks and Securities Firms at FINMA.

-Thomas Hirschi has been a member of the FINMA Executive Board since 1 January 2020 and is in charge of the Banks division.
-From 2020 to January 2022, he was Head of the Asset Management division, form 2015 to 2019, he was responsible for the supervision of banks and insurance companies licensed by the Financial Services Regulatory Authority of the Abu Dhabi Global Market and before that he held various senior positions at FINMA.
+Thomas Hirschi has been a member of FINMA’s Executive Board since 1 January 2020 and has led the Banks division since 1 February 2022.
+From 1 October 2023 to 31 March 2024, he was Deputy CEO ad interim.
+He headed FINMA’s Asset Management division from 2020 to January 2022, while from 2015 to 2019 he was responsible for the supervision of banks and insurance companies licensed by the Financial Services Regulatory Authority of the Abu Dhabi Global Market and before that he held various senior positions at FINMA.

 Alexandra Karg took over the Operations division on